arcanemachine/traefik-generic/README.md

 #### Remote

-A remote environment is an environment which is exposed directly to the Internet (ie. in production).
+The remote configuration should be used in an environment which is exposed directly to the Internet (ie. in production).

 By default, the `remote` configuration: